Small roaches vs. large roaches

 Imagine turning the kitchen light on and being confronted by a hissing cockroach over 3" long and weighing more than a common AA battery.
 Yikes!
 Fortunately, an insect like the Giant Hissing Cockroach isn’t too likely to show up in your neighborhood.
 You’re more likely to encounter only four or five of the 50 species of roaches common to North America, and they’re typically less than 2 inches in length.

 Spotting small roaches in your home likely indicates an infestation.
-Here are three indications to watch out for to know if you have a cockroach problem:
+Here are three indications you have a cockroach problem:

 - Seeing even one small cockroach almost always indicates there are many more

 - Finding bug droppings (which look like pepper or coffee grounds) and shell casings under sinks, along floor boards, and near indoor garbage cans